nguyenkhois/command-handling/README.md

 ## 1. Introduction
 ![How it works](./assets/howitworks.png)

 This is a lightweight library that is using for Node.js CLI app.
-This package is also using for the project [code-template-generator](https://www.npmjs.com/package/code-template-generator).
+This library is also using for the project [code-template-generator](https://www.npmjs.com/package/code-template-generator).

 You should be using `command-handling` for a small CLI application that has not many complex features.
 You can view [Commander.js](https://github.com/tj/commander.js) if you are thinking about a great Node.js CLI application.

-`command-handling` help you analyse an command line that entered by an end-user.
-It analyses the command line and catches arguments that you may be waiting for then you can decide what you want to do with the raw data after parsing.
+`command-handling` help you analyse a command line that entered by an end-user.
+It analyses the command line and catches the arguments that you may be waiting for then you decide what you want to do with the raw data after parsing.

 ## 2. How to use
 ### Installation